alvinwan/neural-backed-decision-trees/README.md

 ==> Wrote HTML to out/wordnet-graph.html
 ```

-Open up `out/wordnet-graph.html` in your browser to view the d3 visualization.
+There are two visualizations.
+Open up `out/wordnet-tree.html` in your browser
+to view the d3 tree visualization.

 <img width="1436" alt="Screen Shot 2020-02-22 at 1 52 51 AM" src="https://user-images.githubusercontent.com/2068077/75101893-ca8f4b80-5598-11ea-9b47-7adcc3fc3027.png">

+Open up `out/wordnet-graph.html` in your browser to view the d3 graph
+visualization.

 ### Random Graphs